Ehtuish Ehtuish: Medical career

 Ehtuish began his career as a surgeon in 1979 at the Tripoli Central Hospital.
-Later he became the Director of the Tripoli Central Hospital from 1982 to 1983.
+Later he became the director of the Tripoli Central Hospital from 1982 to 1983.

-He served as the President of University of Tripoli at which time he banned university professors from giving private lessons with payments thus that all students can only study in the university for free.
+He served as the president of University of Tripoli at which time he banned university professors from giving private lessons with payments so that all students could only study at the university for free.
 Ehtuish wrote free medical sheets where he had become an admired professor of surgery.

-He was the Director of Medical and Drug Research Centre from 1990 to 1999.
+He was the Director of the Medical and Drug Research Centre from 1990 to 1999.

-Organ Transplant
+Organ transplant

-Ehtuish developed Organ transplant in 2003 when he established the National Transplant Program and served as Director from 2003 up to present.
+Ehtuish developed organ transplant in 2003 when he established the National Transplant Program and served as director from 2003 up to the present.
 He has performed over 650 organ transplants.
-The program has a high rate of success with 95% of those receiving transplants surviving beyond the first year.
+The program has a high rate of success, with 95% of those receiving transplants surviving beyond the first year.